Nicole Fiorentino

 Nicole Margaret Fiorentino (born April 7, 1979) is an American bass guitarist.
-Originally a touring member of the alternative rock band The Smashing Pumpkins (replacing Ginger Pooley and her temporary replacement Mark Tulin), she became an official member in 2010.
-She performs on the band's third Teargarden by Kaleidyscope EP (2011) and subsequent album Oceania (2012).
+She is best known for her work with alternative rock bands Veruca Salt and the Smashing Pumpkins.
+In both bands, she played as a touring member before contributing to albums.
+She replaced Eva Gardner of Veruca Salt before recording 2006's IV.
+For the band's final album Ghost Notes in 2015, Fiorentino was replaced by returning founding member Steve Lack, but reappeared on Louise Post's debut solo album Sleepwalker and corresponding tour in 2023.
+With the Smashing Pumpkins, Fiorentino replaced Ginger Pooley (and her temporary replacement Mark Tulin), she became an official member in 2010.
+She performs on the band's EP Teargarden by Kaleidyscope (2011) and subsequent album Oceania (2012).
 Fiorentino departed the band in 2014.

 Biography

 Fiorentino was born in Ludlow, Massachusetts.
 Prior to joining the Smashing Pumpkins, she was a member of Radio Vago, Chicago alternative act Veruca Salt, Spinnerette, Twilight Sleep, and Light FM, the last of which opened for Billy Corgan's one-off band Backwards Clock Society in November 2009.

-Within a February 17, 2011 post on Smashing Pumpkins' Facebook page, Fiorentino claimed she was one of the girls on the cover of the Pumpkins' 1993 album Siamese Dream.
+Within a February 17, 2011, post on Smashing Pumpkins' Facebook page, Fiorentino claimed she was one of the girls on the cover of the Pumpkins' 1993 album Siamese Dream.
 Although it was received by many fans to have been in jest, several news sources and a portion of the fan community believed this to be a genuine claim.
 Rolling Stone suggested that Corgan had "decided to pull a Twitter prank".
 Former SmashingPumpkins.com webmaster, Paul Friemel, later claimed that both cover models had been located in 2007 and that neither was Fiorentino.

 In 2010, Fiorentino began working with Meghan Toohey under the group name The Cold and Lovely.
 In 2012 their debut album was released after it was funded through Kickstarter.
 The album produced one single and video for the song "Not With Me" released on April 24.
 The following year, on September 24, 2013, The Cold and Lovely released their sophomore record entitled "Ellis Bell EP".

 In October 2013, Australian art rock band The Red Paintings announced Fiorentino would be performing with them as part of their new 'Wasps' stage show premiere live on AXS TV, October 7.